uatrend/pagekit/README.md

 ## Fixed Bugs

-Getting News Feed in WidgetFeed, selection in InputFilter component and etc.
+Getting News Feed in WidgetFeed, selection in 'check-all' directive and etc.

 ---